 The other ingredients that make New Jersey a great place for companies to run their clinical trials are our high population density, multicultural diversity and outstanding transportation infrastructure.

 New Jersey’s healthcare industry also plays an important role in the health of the State’s economy.
-For the past 2 decades, our hospitals have been a primary driver of private-sector employment, employing more than 460,000 full- and part-time jobs.
+For the past 2 decades, our hospitals have been a primary driver of private-sector employment, employing nearly 461,800 full- and part-time jobs.
 Their indirect impact pumps more than $22 billion into the Garden State economy each year.

 A Network of World-Class Hospitals and Health Systems